All ingredients are individually packaged, but our central facility

 Wipe pan clean and reserve.

 Return pan used to cook corn to medium heat.

 Working in batches if necessary, add 2 tsp. olive oil and shrimp to hot pan.
 Cook until lightly charred and shrimp reach a minimum internal temperature of 145 degrees, 2-3 minutes per side.

 Reserve pan, no need to wipe clean.

-Plate as pictured on front of card, filling tortillas with shrimp, slaw mix, and crispy jalapeños.
-(Taste jalapeños before adding them to tacos; they are spicy!)
-Squeeze lime wedges over tacos.
+Plate as pictured on front of card, filling tortillas with shrimp and vegetables, creamy corn slaw, and crispy jalapeños (to taste).
+Squeeze lime wedges over tacos to taste.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.